scottdurant/CPSC420_Insertion_Sort/README.md

 # CPSC420_Insertion_Sort
-This is for my Algorithms class project.
-I am making some random changes
+This is an implementation of insertion sort for my Algorithms class project.